This easy Caprese Pasta takes full advantage of summer’s ripe tomatoes and sweet basil. Add fresh mozzarella for a beautiful, simple meal.

 Preheat oven to 375 degrees.
 Place grape tomatoes on a baking sheet lined with parchment paper.
 Bake until tomatoes are blistered, about 15 minutes.

-In a medium bowl, combine the tomatoes, olive oil, vinegar, and garlic.
+Meanwhile, in a medium bowl, combine the tomatoes, olive oil, vinegar, and garlic.
 Season to taste with salt, pepper, and cayenne pepper (if using).
-Toss until evenly coated and let marinate at room temperature at least 20 minutes.
+Toss until evenly coated and let marinate at room temperature.

 Drain the pasta but do not rinse.
 Add the tomato mixture and toss together.
 Add the mozzarella and the finely shredded basil, and toss.
 Season to taste with salt and pepper.
 Garnish with the basil sprigs and serve.